resourceguru/api-docs/endpoints/webhooks.md

 * `PUT /v1/:subdomain/webhooks/1` will update the webhook from the parameters passed and return the JSON representation of the updated webhook.
 If the user does not have administrative privileges, you'll see `403 Forbidden`.
-If the user tries to specify a user_id when updating the webhook, '422 Unprocessable Entity' will be returned as the user_id is the point of reference to the creator of the webhook which should not be modified.
+If the user tries to specify a `user_id` when updating the webhook, `422 Unprocessable Entity` will be returned as the `user_id` is the read-only point of reference to the creator of the webhook.

 ## Delete a Webhook

-* `DELETE /v1/:subdomain/webhooks/1` will delete the webhook specified and return `204 No Content` if that was successful.
+* `DELETE /v1/:subdomain/webhooks/1` will delete the webhook specified and return `204 No Content` if the operation was successful.
 If the user does not have administrative privileges, you'll see `403 Forbidden`.

 ## Test a Webhook

 * `GET /v1/:subdomain/webhooks/1/test` sends a test payload to the payload endpoint.

-This will return a status code which depends on the endpoint interacting with.
+This will return a status code which depends on the endpoint the webhook is interacting with.
-Some endpoints, such as requestb.in for example, will return either 200 or 201 if successful.
+Some services, such as requestb.in, will return either 200 or 201 if successful.
-If unsuccessful, the service should return either 404 or 422.
+If unsuccessful, the service should return any non-2XX code.
+HTTP semantics suggest using 422 for this purpose.